igarrison/HDRWebVideoCreatorsGuide/README.md

 ### Vimeo

-I don't currently use Vimeo, but it does have HDR support.
+I don't currently use Vimeo but it does have HDR support.
 I'm more keen to document HDR workflows with YouTube initially but it might also be fun sometime to more thoroughly test Vimeo with HDR see what advantages it has over YouTube if any.

 ## Recommended Hardware for HDR